blocknative/assist/README.md

   timeouts: {
     txStall: Number // The number of milliseconds after a transaction has been sent before showing a stall notification if not confirmed in the blockchain
   }
-  truffleContract: Boolean, // Set to true if contract object has been instantiated with truffle-contract [false] }
+}
 ```